 - The seeds also serve additional purposes: They contain 50-60% oil.
-This oil is extremely beneficial for the skin as a mositurizer and can be used to treat cuts and scrapes.
+This oil is beneficial for the skin as a moisturizer and some use it to treat cuts and scrapes.
 The oil is also an extremely clean burning fuel.
 Imagine the possibilities here for a family that survives off their land.

-- Now take it one step further, after the seeds are mashed to produce the oil, the seed pulp itself can be added to water and will actually purify the water.
+- Now take it one step further, after the seeds are mashed to produce the oil, the seed pulp itself can be added to water and to help purify the water.
 The pulp attracts dirt, germs and bacteria and allows it to settle to the bottom with the pulp leaving cleaner water.
-This is also the believed effect that happens within the body when the plant is consumed.

-- Now we have the leaves and we will go into more detail on the actual nutritional value of the leaves a bit further down the page, but they are extremely nutritious and are often used to brew tea or are dried (which actually increases the potency) and milled into a fine powder.
-This powder has been used for many years by aid organizations to treat malnutrition in third world countries and is a cheap alternative to many medicines.
+- Now we have the leaves (we will go into more detail on the actual nutritional value of the leaves a bit further down the page) and they are extremely nutritious, often used to brew tea or are dried (which actually increases the potency of certain nutritional elements [citation 3]) and milled into a fine powder.
+This powder been used for many years by international aid organizations to treat malnutrition in third world countries.

 - Now you can also take the the left over leaves and stems and grind them up to be added to livestock fodder.
-Studies have shown large percentage increases in both mass and milk production when this plant is added to the diet!
+Some preliminary studies have shown notable percentage increases in both mass and milk production when this plant is added to the diet. [citation 4, 5]

 - The flowers can be eaten and used in teas